How to Choose a CMS

 - Transparency.
 The CMS shouldn’t dictate any front-end design decisions, and it shouldn’t be easy to tell what CMS you’re using.

-For general purpose marketing websites, my favorite CMSes are Craft and Perch for custom design and development (or converting purchased templates), and Squarespace* for an all-in-one templated online site-builder.
+For general purpose marketing websites, my favorite CMSes are Craft for custom design and development (or converting purchased templates), and Squarespace* for an all-in-one templated online site-builder.
 For sites that ARE online stores Shopify and BigCommerce can be good choices.

 I’ve considered some of the more widely-used CMSes (e.g. Wordpress, Drupal, and Joomla) but don’t think they meet my criteria nearly as well.